 4. Wellix Cat & Dog Liquid Stool Softener

-- Large bottle size: Lasts up to 4 months, suitable for regular use
+- Large bottle size: Lasts longer for multi-pet homes

 5. NATURE TARGET Pumpkin & Enzymes Powder

-- Digestive enzymes included: Supports nutrient absorption and regularity
+- Pumpkin and digestive enzymes: Enhances nutrient absorption and bowel regularity

 - Includes digestive enzymes